aleshaleksey/fansys23/movement-exploration.md

 #### Swimming
 Creatures with a swim speed are often well adapted to their liquid medium, but are either incapable of moving on land or very clumsy.
 Creatures with a swim speed typically have speeds of 60-120ft and can perform "walk", "run" and "sprint" actions in their liquid medium (usually water).
 - **Not Swimmers:** Creatures without a swim speed either do not swim at all (they sink), or are poor swimmers and can only move at 1/2 base speed (no "run" or "sprint" possible) and must make a [SKILL] or [ABILITY] check or start drowning/sinking if conditions are not ideal.
-- **Difficult terrain**: Turbulent waters or strong currents, kelp beds and thick, syrup are examples of difficult terrain.
+- **Difficult terrain**: Turbulent waters or strong currents, kelp beds and thick syrup are examples of difficult terrain.

 #### Digging
 Moving through solid earth is a slow and difficult process.
 Moving through rock is often impossible even for diggers.
 Tunnelling creatures are not slowed by narrow passages.
 Natural speeds are 5-10ft.
 Unless otherwise stated Digging creatures cannot dig through solid rock (natural or worked), or metal.
-- **Non-diggers**: Creatures that cannot dig cannot move through earth, sand, or rock.
+- **Non-diggers**: Creatures that cannot move through earth, sand, or rock.
 - **Run, Sprint**: Digging creatures cannot run or sprint when digging.